 Mac Calls His Sister

-En route, Captain Baggs called the Central Dispatcher to inform her that he had arrested the Angel and was taking her to Precinct 7 headquarters on West 162nd Street.
-She sent out a bulletin to all units, merely saying:“Angel captured, transporting to Precinct 7 Police Station.”
-In seconds, every police officer, the FBI, and soon the Media would have the newms.
+En route, Captain Baggs called the Central Dispatcher to inform her that he had arrested the Angel and was moving her to Precinct 7 headquarters on West 162nd Street.
+She sent out a bulletin to all units.

+“Angel captured, transporting to Precinct 7 Police Station.”

+Every police officer, the FBI, and soon the media would have the news in seconds.

 Mac Merrick and Commander DiMarco were in a police vehicle stuck in traffic on Route 94 near Mayfair.
 Ahead of them was a spectacular truck collision wherein two 18-wheelers crashed into one another, jack-knifed, and turned over, blocking the three-lane superhighway from side to side.
 It was impossible to get around them, and the traffic behind was bumper-to-bumper for at least a mile.
 Tow trucks were on the way, but it would be a couple of hours before work crews could clear the wreckage.

-“Mac,” Ryan DiMarco said, “a message on my phone just popped up saying that the Chicago Police captured the Angel and are taking her to Precinct 7 headquarters.
+“Mac, a message on my phone just popped up saying that the Chicago Police captured the Angel and are taking her to Precinct 7 headquarters.
 They’re calling for backup.
 It seems that a riot is underway.”

 “Jesus, Ryan.
 We’re stuck here.
 Let me call my sister.”